SamBen804/Recommendation_System/README.md

 ### Recommendation System
 The next step in this project is to build a function that takes in a the optimal model's predictions and creates a list of all the movies that a user has not seen and then predicts the user's rating for these films.
 The function then produces the top 5 movies sorted by the highest predicted rating.

-Before the step-by-step function building process, we need to set the 'best_model' variable equal to the model with the lowest RMSE from above.
 #### Function Testing:

-- The function appears to cleaning and easily take in a userId as input and then generate a list of the top 5 movies that the model predicts this user will rate the highest.
+The function appears to clean and easily take in a userId as input and then generate a list of the top 5 movies that the model predicts this user will rate the highest.
 - Below we've generated a few user recommendations to explore their differences and hyptohesize about why these differneces may have occured.
--
-- #### Function Evaluation:

-- Each user has a unique set of 5 recommended movies.
-This optimal model has learned what a user prefers via their ratings and compared their compiled profile to that of similar users in order to predict a rating for an unwatched movie that our system is recommending to them.

-- #### Function(s) Evaluations:
-- The recommender function works well to generate a list of 5 movies that a user shoul denjoy according to the similar taste of comparable user profiles.
+The recommender function works well to generate a list of 5 movies that a user should denjoy according to the similar taste of comparable user profiles.
-- The profile function acts to help us check if the recommendations would fit for the user.
+- The additional profile function acts to help us check if the recommendations would fit for the user.
 For instance if a user appears to enjoy a certain type of film genre and rates those movies highly often, then we would expect to see that film genre to be in the recommendations list!

 ### User Examples
 #### User Profile Example 1:
+You can see the preferences for the user in this first example show similar genres of Action and Adventure across some of the highest rated titles.
 ![User_Pro1](https://github.com/SamBen804/Recommendation_System/assets/132294191/49e3f1a8-cd68-4d03-b7fa-f6f3a668e4aa)

 #### Recommendations for User Profile Example 1:
+The recommendations that our system predicted the user will rate the highest fall into the same categories as the user's previously highest rated films, which is expected.
 ![User_Recs1](https://github.com/SamBen804/Recommendation_System/assets/132294191/efdc628a-3e38-4646-9ce3-ad02154ef891)

 #### User Profile Example 2: